nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

   that id appears in the list of flashcards which are currently being worked on.
 - [`InvalidReviewModeException`](https://github.com/AY2324S1-CS2113-F11-3/tp/blob/master/src/main/java/seedu/duke/flashcard/exceptions/InvalidReviewModeException.java):
   Signifies that an invalid, i.e. non-existent review mode has been chosen.

+#### **`flashcard.review` package**

+This package contains all classes related to review modes for flashcards.

+It contains the `ReviewMode` base class that provides functionalities to easily review flashcards that can be used by subclasses as building blocks to implement specific kinds of reviews (e.g. random or spaced repetition reviews).

+There are two subclasses which inherit from `ReviewMode`, namely `RandomReviewMode` and `SpacedRepetitionReviewMode`.

+In this regard, because the different review modes all use very different revision strategies (random picking vs difficulty-based picking of flashcards), the different subclasses of `ReviewMode` can vary quite heavily.
+Therefore, in the interest of brevity, the individual subclasses are not explained in further detail and the reader is instead referred to their respective source code in the `src/main/java/seedu.duke/flashcard/review` directory.

 ### **Storage Components**